pesterhazy/presumably/posts/boot-react-native.md

 As the app starts, you'll notice another terminal window popping up.
-This is the React Native packager, a tool that works similarly to the more well-known Browserify or webpack bundler.
-Used with Boot React Native, the packager reads all the cljs-generated javascript files, scans them recursively for dependencies and produces a single bundled javascript file, not unlike traditional web applications.
-It also acts as a webserver and serves the bundle under the url http://localhost:8081/index.ios.bundle?platform=ios&dev=true&hot=false.
+This is the React Native packager, a tool that works similarly to the more well-known browserify or webpack module bundling tools.
+Used with Boot React Native, the packager reads all the cljs-generated javascript files, scans them recursively for dependencies and produces a single bundled javascript file, not unlike what happens in single-page web applications.
+The packager also acts as a webserver and serves the bundle under the url `http://localhost:8081/index.ios.bundle?platform=ios&dev=true&hot=false`.

 ![React Native packager](packager.png)